assefamaru/cellosaurus-api/README.md

 # Cellosaurus API

-[Cellosaurus](http://web.expasy.org/cellosaurus/) is a knowledge resource on cell lines that attempts to describe all cell lines used in biomedical research.
+[Cellosaurus](http://web.expasy.org/cellosaurus/) is a knowledge resource on cell lines.
+It attempts to describe all cell lines used in biomedical research.

 This API aims to make the data provided by Cellosaurus as integrable as possible.

 ## Accessing the API

-All calls should be made to the following URL, adding required parameters/endpoints for specific services.
+All calls are made to the following URL, adding required parameters/endpoints for specific services.

 ```
 http://cellosaurus.pharmacodb.com/v1/